 The primary constraint on this project is the availability of data.
-Different public transport providers have different APIs which provide different types of data: some don't provide location data, others don't provide have punctuality data, and others don't have any API at all.
+Different public transport providers have different APIs which provide different types of data: some don't provide location data, others don't provide punctuality data, and others don't have any API at all.
 Other constraints include:

-- API rate limits & update frequencies;

-- Cost of compute & storage resources;

-- API security policies which limit what kind of requests can be made and from what origin.
+- API rate limits & update frequencies; - Cost of compute & storage resources; - API security policies which limit what kind of requests can be made and from what origin; - Availability of live data for certain geographical locations.

-Research
+Research & Planning